ScenicFramework/scenic/README.md

     end
     ```

-  2. Ensure `exui` is started before your application:
+  2. Ensure `scenic` is started before your application:

     ```elixir
     def application do